intergrals/Catch-of-the-Day/readme.md

 - 23/05/2019: Made "add to cart" button actually add fish to order.
 - 23/05/2019: Display orders in cart and added them up to display total price.
 - 24/05/2019: Synced fish list with firebase.
+- 24/05/2019: Saved orders in local storage for future use on reload.

 ## Useful Notes